ReznoRMichael/Reznorganizer/README.md

 ## General info

-TDD - Laravel + PHP + Vue.
-A simple Test-Driven Development learning project.
-I also did some additional modifications and personal customization.
+TDD + MVC + OOP: PHP, Laravel, Vue, SQLite, Tailwind.
+A simple Test-Driven Development learning project that I did to use by myself and also my family and friends for life organization.
+I also am doing some additional modifications and personal customization, repairing bugs and adding new features as I learn.

 ## Things Learned